rspamd/rspamd.com/doc/modules/rbl.md

 ## URL rules

-From version 2.0, both `Emails` and `SURBL` modules are deprecated in honor of the rules for RBL module.
-Old rules are automatically converted by Rspamd on start.
-If you have your custom rules in either `SURBL` or `Emails` module then they are converted in a way to have priority over RBL modules to allow smooth migration.
-However, the new rules should be written for RBL module only as `SURBL` and `Emails` modules transition phase will not last forever.
+Starting from version 2.0, both the `Emails` and `SURBL` modules are deprecated in favour of the rules for the RBL module.
+Rspamd automatically converts the old rules on start.
+If you have custom rules in either the `SURBL` or `Emails` module, they are converted to have priority over RBL modules for a smooth transition.
+However, new rules should only be written for the RBL module, as the transition phase for the `SURBL` and `Emails` modules will not last forever.

-`SURBL` module was previously responsible for scanning of URLs found in messages against a list of known RBLs.
-However, these functions are now transferred to this module.
+Previously, the `SURBL` module was responsible for scanning URLs found in messages against a list of known RBLs.
+However, these functions are now transferred to the RBL module.

 ## URL rules configuration

-By default, Rspamd defines a set of URL lists in the configuration.
-However, their terms of usage normally disallows commercial or very extensive usage without purchasing a specific sort of license.
+Rspamd defines a set of URL lists in the configuration by default.
+However, their terms of usage typically prohibit commercial or extensive usage without purchasing a specific type of license.

-Nonetheless, they can be used by personal services or low volume requests free of charge.
+Nevertheless, these lists can be used free of charge by personal services or low-volume requests.

 Here are the default lists specified: